Boundary survey in a construction area

 4. Marking and Mapping: The surveyor places boundary markers on the ground and creates a detailed survey plan or map.
 This plan serves as a legal document that can be used in court if necessary.

-The Benefits of Boundary Surveying
+Benefits of Boundary Surveying

 Boundary surveys offer several benefits to property owners and stakeholders: